 Transactions denominated in foreign currencies are recorded in Philippine Peso based on the exchange rates prevailing at the transaction dates.
 Foreign currency denominated monetary assets and liabilities are translated to Philippine Peso at exchange rates prevailing at the reporting date.
 Foreign exchange differentials between rate at transaction date and rate at settlement date or reporting date of foreign currency denominated monetary assets or liabilities are credited to or charged against current operations.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
-Foreign currency exchange gains or losses are recognized in profit or loss.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the dates of the initial gainst currency items measured at fair value in a foreign currency exchange gains or losses are recognized in profit or loss.